akliek/auk-project1/README.md

   1. .gitignore - file with files and directories ignored by git (e.g. won't be commited to git)
   2. Makefile - file that contains main operations of the program (Makefile documentation https://www.gnu.org/software/make/manual/make.html)
   3. src - directory with all src files
   4. out - directory created after building/runing the programm and deleted after cleaning the programm.
-Cotains class files
+Contains class files
   5. README.md - this file
   6. .idea - directory that contains configuration and project-specific settings for IntelliJ IDEA